NBISweden/workshop-python/ht19/project.md

 Human reference annotation file (`GTF` format):
 - [Homo_sapiens.GRCh38.93.gtf.gz](ftp://ftp.ensembl.org/pub/release-93/gtf/homo_sapiens/Homo_sapiens.GRCh38.93.gtf.gz)

-After downloading the files, read up online on how the files are structured.
+If you are not familiar with the file formats, read up online on how the files are structured.
 For example, <a href="https://github.com/NBISweden/PythonCourse/blob/ht19/assignment/data/gtf-format.md">here</a> you can find a short description of the different (tab-delimited) fields of a GTF file.

 Some of the tasks involve outputting long sequences.
 To make sure they are correct, use the <code>utils.check_answers</code> package (from the downloads folder from the <a href="https://nbisweden.github.io/workshop-python/ht19/topics">course topics</a> website).
 You can import it that way:
 <pre class="highlight"><code>from utils import check_answers</code></pre>
-More detailed instructions are given with the respective task.
+More detailed instructions are given with each task that uses the package.

 # Warmup {#warmup}